Anne Frank

 Anne Frank ▸ Facts ▸ Comments ▸ News ▸ Videos

-Annelies Marie Frank was a German-Dutch diarist of Jewish heritage.
-One of the most discussed Jewish victims of the Holocaust, she gained fame posthumously with the 1947 publication of The Diary of a Young Girl, in which she documents her life in hiding from 1942 to 1944, during the German occupation of the Netherlands in World War II.
+Annelies Marie Frank was a German-born Jewish girl who kept a diary documenting her life in hiding amid Nazi persecution during the German occupation of the Netherlands.
+A celebrated diarist, Frank described everyday life from her family's hiding place in an Amsterdam attic.
+She gained fame posthumously and became one of the most-discussed Jewish victims of the Holocaust with the 1947 publication of The Diary of a Young Girl, which documents her life in hiding from 1942 to 1944.
 It is one of the world's best-known books and has been the basis for several plays and films.

 1 shares | ShareTweetSavePostSend |